What Is Oral Sedation?

 A patient with anxiety during dental procedures who chooses oral sedation is much easier to treat because they are relaxed and cooperative.
 The dentist can work more quickly and efficiently.
 The result is a positive experience for both the patient and the dentist.
 By transforming a potentially negative experience into a positive one, patients are more likely to return for additional work and regular check-ups.

 In addition to helping patients overcome their fears, oral sedation dentistry allows dentists to accomplish more work in a single visit.
-Both Dr. Kanter and Dr. Hauser can focus on their work and provide the highest quality of treatment that patients at Lakefront Family Dentistry are accustomed to receiving.
+Dr. Hauser can focus on his work and provide the highest quality of treatment, which patients at Lakefront Family Dentistry are accustomed to receiving.

 Oral Sedation for Root Canal: A Case Study